 States planning to implement one or more risk mitigation strategy(ies) for a future rating period must submit contract and rate certification documentation to CMS prior to the start of the rating period.

 A state planning to implement one, or multiple, risk mitigation strategies in a future rating period must submit a fully executed contract and rate certification prior to the start of the rating period.
-At any point before the rating period begins, CMS will accept drafts of the contract and the rate certification.
 The contract and/or the rate certification submitted to CMS in draft form must not be changed from that draft form before the fully executed documents are submitted to CMS at the beginning of the rating period to be approvable under 42 C.F.R. § 438.6(b)(1).

 2. Appropriate Base Data [Footnote 20]

-One detailed example was provided for how to meet the requirement for using the three most recent and complete years, whether that is a calendar year or a state fiscal year, prior to the rating period.
+One detailed example was provided for how to meet the requirement for using the three most recent and complete years prior to the rating period.
 The example is:

 […] for rate setting activities in 2016 for CY 2017, the data used must at least include data from calendar year 2013 and later.
 We noted that while claims may not be finalized for 2015, we would expect the actuary to make appropriate and reasonable judgments as to whether 2013 or 2014 data, which would be complete, must account for a greater percentage of the base data set.
 We used a calendar year for ease of reference in the example, but a calendar year is interchangeable with the state’s contracting cycle period (for example, state fiscal year).